Over 300 charged from more than 40 states: What we know about the "unprecedented" Capitol riot arrests

 How many have been released?

-At least 120 people have been sent home after posting bail or agreeing to supervised release.
+At least 121 people have been approved to go home after posting bail or agreeing to supervised release.

 How many leads are being followed?